phoenixframework/phoenix/testing/J_channels.md

 * creating web/channels/room_channel.ex
 * creating test/channels/room_channel_test.exs

-Add the channel to a socket scope in web/router.ex:

 Add the channel to your `web/channels/user_socket.ex` handler, for example:

     channel "rooms:lobby", HelloPhoenix.RoomChannel
 ```

-This creates a channel, its test and instructs us to add a channel route in `web/router.ex`.
+This creates a channel, its test and instructs us to add a channel route in `web/channels/user_socket.ex`.
 It is important to add the channel route or our channel won't function at all!

 #### The Channel Test Helpers Module